connectrpc/connect-es/.github/CONTRIBUTING.md

 git fetch upstream
 ```

-Make sure that the tests and the linters pass (you'll need `node`,
+Make sure that the tests and the linters pass (you'll need Node.js in the
-`buf`, `bash`, Docker, and the latest stable Go release installed):
+version specified in .nvmrc, `bash`, Docker, and the latest stable Go release
+installed):

 ```
 make